jdbctemplatemapper/jdbctemplatemapper/README.md

  ```

- 2) Populate the Order hasOne customer relationship for the above orders.
+ 2) Populate the Order hasOne Customer relationship for the above orders.
     For this use QueryMerge.
 It merges the results of a query with the orders list from previous query.
     QueryMerge issues an 'IN' sql clause.